nathanwalsh/mac-setup-guide/README.md

 1. Go to Profiles > Default > Terminal and check silence bell
 2. In Profiles > Default > Colors change the blue colour to `51c6ff` to make it easier to see on the dark background or [download and use one the iTerm2 color schemes](https://github.com/mbadolato/iTerm2-Color-Schemes/tree/master/schemes)
+3. In Profiles > Default > Window set the window size to 125 columns and 35 rows

 ## Git Setup